alphagov/govuk-design-system-backlog/docs/CRITERIA.md

 ## Before publication

-Before new components and patterns are published into the Design System, the working group will review them again to make sure that they are:
+Before new components and patterns are published into the GOV.UK Design System, the working group will review them again to make sure that they are:

 | Criteria     | Description |
 | :----------- | :---------- |